wday0507/FPL-Portfolio-Optimisation/README.md

 This mirrors the risk/return tradeoff seen in financial markets; achieving higher returns typically requires accepting more risk.
 However, in finance, the relationship is often concave (i.e. marginal returns diminish with added risk), whereas here we observe convexity (greater volatility appears to amplify total returns).

-This is likely due to the scoring patterns of 'high value' players like Salah/Haaland, who may score few points in week 1 but a hatrick in week 2.
+This is likely due to the scoring patterns of 'high value' players like Salah/Haaland, who may score 0 points in week 1 but a hatrick in week 2.
 In contrast, defenders tend to accumulate points more steadily, leading to lower volatility and lower overall upside.
 ![image](https://github.com/user-attachments/assets/f03d6954-2ee4-4d4e-96da-c22228861353)
 <br>
 <br>

-The plot below shows the scores of players, segmented by position, alongside their respective prices for the 22/23 season.
-The first  observation is that top performing forwards and midfielders tend to score significantly higher than the average player, particularly when compared to goalkeepers and defenders.
-This suggests that the higher priced players may justify their premium.
-However, there is considerable variation in performance at each price point.
-While more expensive players generally perform better, higher costs do not always guarantee higher scores, this holds true with the exception of the most expensive players.
+The plot below shows player scores by position and price for the 22/23 season.
+Top performing forwards and midfielders tend to score well above the average, especially compared to goalkeepers and defenders, suggesting that premium players can justify their cost.
+However, performance varies considerably at each price point.
+While expensive players generally perform better, higher prices do not always mean higher scores, except for the very top-priced players.

 ![image](https://github.com/user-attachments/assets/c5c36aa5-26cc-45c1-affb-a9a1831c3f06)
 <br>